ivukovic/expression-evaluator/README.md

 ### API Input:

-This API endpoint should take name of the logical expression and its value:
+This API endpoint is responsible to consume name of the logical expression and its value:

+Minimum length for name is 2 characters and max length is 50 characters.

+Minimum length for expression is 4 characters and max leghth is 500 characters.

 ### API Response:

-For each request executed against the API endpoint you should return an unique identifier that represents the identifier of logical expression.
+For each request executed against the API endpoint UUID is returned that represents the identifier of logical expression.

+UUID is defined by RFC 4122 -->  xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx (32 hexadecimal digits grouped into five sections separated by hyphens)

 ### Workflow:

-When this API is being called new logical expression should be created and identifier of newly created logical expression is returned.
+When this API is being called new logical expression is created and identifier of newly created logical expression is returned.

 ### Example: